-15.2 Generate service files
+14.3 Generate service files

 The transmitter automatically saves several types of service data that is useful in troubleshooting, device maintenance, and administration.
-You can view the data by using ProLink III to generate a service file and then clicking on the ProcessViz button to view the data, or by using your PC to open the file.
+You can view the data by generating a service file, using ProLink III to download it to your PC, and using your PC to open the file.